Before Installing...

 What do I need to use KanjiBox?

-Below is a full copy of KanjiBox's in-app User Guide, for your reading convenience: you can access it directly from the iPhone app by browsing to the Help section, under the Settings & Help menu.- What is KanjiBox?
+Below is a full copy of KanjiBox's in-app User Guide, for your reading convenience.
+You can access it directly from the app by browsing to the Help section.- What is KanjiBox?

 - KanjiBox Basics